The written word has come a long way since its beginnings, when words were all crammed together wily-nilly.

 (That was “It wasn’t all that long ago, historically speaking, that any written text looked basically like this,” incidentally.)

 We haven’t quite regressed back TOTHISSORTOFTHING but for lots of reasons we’re discarding many of the conventions of typography that previous generations would have insisted were the only right and proper way of doing things.

 Communication is a live, writhing thing, and you will note, for example, that we’re using these new-fangled paragraph thingies here rather than setting the whole thing as a solid wall of text which is broken up only with ¶ (pilcrow) characters.

-Let’s take the first example from that piece – typographic or ‘smart’ quote marks.
-"These" are dumb (or neutral) quotes, while “these” are smart quotes; in the first example, both double-quotes are identical, while in the second you have ‘66’ and ‘99’-style pairs (although you might need to bump up the point size before you can see the difference).
+Let’s take the first example from our 10 typographic mistakes everyone makes piece – typographic or ‘smart’ quote marks.
+"These" are dumb (or neutral) quotes, while “these” are smart quotes.
+In the first example, both double-quotes are identical, while in the second you have 66 and 99-style pairs (although you might need to bump up the point size before you can see the difference).

 Typographically speaking, those dumb quotes have no role at all, and should never be used.
 They come from the days when typewriters were introduced, when adding separate keys for “, ”, ‘ and ’ would have added complexity and additional points of failure.

 The desktop publishing revolution

 And for a long time, it didn’t matter, because much of what would be produced on a typewriter would then be sent to a typesetter and set properly with curly quotes.
 But then computers came along, and to ease the transition their keyboards copied the layout that typewriters had been using.
 Even then, having only dumb quotes didn’t matter, for the same reason.